apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 * `I2C_0=1` : Enables the I2C interface 0 for the nRF52 Thingy BSP HAL setting to communicate with the onboard sensor.
 * `LIS2DH12_ONB=1`: Enables the lis2dh12 onboard sensor support in the nRF52 Thingy BSP.

     A BSP with onboard sensors defines a syscfg setting for each onboard sensor it supports and uses the naming convention `<SENSORNAME>_ONB`.
 The `<SENSORNAME>_ONB` setting specifies whether the sensor named SENSORNAME is enabled.
 The setting is disabled by default.
-The BSP includes the sensor device driver package `hw/drivers/sensors/<sensorname>` and creates and configures the onboard sensor named SENSORNAME when the `SENSORNAME_ONB` setting is enabled by the application.
+The BSP includes the sensor device driver package `hw/drivers/sensors/<sensorname>` and creates and configures the onboard sensor named SENSORNAME when the `<SENSORNAME>_ONB` setting is enabled by the application.

-* `SHELL_TASK=1`: Enables the shell task for the shell commmand support.
+* `SHELL_TASK=1`: Enables the shell task for the shell command support.
     Note that the `hw/sensor` package enables the `SENSOR_CLI` setting by default.
 * `SENSOR_OIC=0`: Disables the OIC sensor server support in the sensor framework.
 * `CONSOLE_RTT=1`: Enables console communication via the SEGGER RTT.
 The nRF52 Thingy does not have a UART so we use the RTT for the console.